CottageLabs/jct/markdown/transformative-journals.md

 # Transformative Journals data

-The JCT list of TA data can be obtained from [this CSV](https://docs.google.com/spreadsheets/d/e/2PACX-1vT2SPOjVU4CKhP7FHOgaf0aRsjSOt-ApwLOy44swojTDFsWlZAIZViC0gdbmxJaEWxdJSnUmNoAnoo9/pub?gid=0&single=true&output=csv)
+The JCT list of TJ data can be obtained from [this CSV](https://docs.google.com/spreadsheets/d/e/2PACX-1vT2SPOjVU4CKhP7FHOgaf0aRsjSOt-ApwLOy44swojTDFsWlZAIZViC0gdbmxJaEWxdJSnUmNoAnoo9/pub?gid=0&single=true&output=csv)

 The format of the CSV is straightforward: